Your call archive is legal dead weight.

 01

-Record & seal
+Record and seal

 The audio is captured and stamped with a SHA-512 cryptographic hash.